-Loss on extinguishment and modification of debt was \$20.8 million for the thirteen weeks ended May 1, 2021.
+Loss on extinguishment and modification of debt was \$20.8 million for the twenty-six weeks ended July 31, 2021.
 This loss was recognized in conjunction with the March 2021 refinancing of the Amended Term Loan Facility and Amended Revolving Credit Facility.
-There was no loss on debt extinguishment and modification for the thirteen weeks ended April 30, 2022.
+There was no loss on debt extinguishment and modification for the thirteen weeks ended July 31, 2021 or the thirteen and twenty-six weeks ended July 30, 2022.
 For more information regarding these activities, refer to Note 3, "Senior Secured Credit Facilities," to the Notes to Consolidated Financial Statements included in Part I, Item 1 of this Form 10-Q.

-Other Non-Operating Income
+Other Non-Operating Loss (Income)

-Other non-operating income was \$0.3 million for the thirteen weeks ended April 30, 2022.
-This income relates to non-cash gains from the remeasurement of the fair value of our investment in Rover Group, Inc. There was no other non-operating income recognized during the thirteen weeks ended April 30, 2022.
-For more information regarding this activity, refer to Note 4, "Fair Value Measurements," to the Notes to Consolidated Financial Statements included in Part I, Item 1 of this Form 10-Q.
+Other non-operating loss was \$10.3 million and \$10.0 million for the thirteen and twenty-six weeks ended July 30, 2022, respectively.
+Other non-operating income was \$45.2 million for both the thirteen and twenty-six weeks ended July 31, 2021.
+These losses and gains relate to non-cash remeasurements of the fair value of our investment in Rover Group, Inc. For more information regarding this activity, refer to Note 4, "Fair Value Measurements," to the Notes to Consolidated Financial Statements included in Part I, Item 1 of this Form 10-Q.